10 Days in Argentina: 7 Sample Itineraries

 • Big Ice Trekking – The ultimate way to see the glacier?
 Hike across it.
 I did this on my first visit and it was incredible.

-• Minitrekking – A shorter version of the Big Ice Trek, better for those looking for a less intensive hike.
+• Minitrekking – A shorter version of the Big Ice Trek, better for those looking for a less intensive trek.

 • Kayak – You can kayak among the ice bergs and see Perito Moreno right from the water